Lombiq/Hosting-Tenants/Lombiq.Hosting.Tenants.FeaturesGuard/Readme.md

 ```

 Example case 1:
-- Enables Azure Storage when Media is enabled.
-Keeps Azure Storage enabled as long as OrchardCore.Media is enabled, with the exception where if one of Azure Media's dependencies is disabled, Azure Media does not get re-enabled.
+- Enables `Azure Storage` when `Media` is enabled.
+Keeps `Azure Storage` enabled as long as `Media` is enabled, with the exception where if one of `Azure Storage`'s dependencies is disabled, `Azure Media` does not get re-enabled.

 Example case 2:
-- Enables Twitter when Media or Workflows is enabled.
-Keeps Twitter enabled as long as either Media or Workflows is enabled, with the exception where if one of Twitter's dependencies is disabled, Twitter does not get re-enabled.
+- Enables `Twitter` when `Media` or `Workflows` is enabled.
+Keeps `Twitter` enabled as long as either `Media` or `Workflows` remains enabled, with the exception where if one of `Twitter`'s dependencies is disabled, `Twitter` does not get re-enabled.

 ### Preventing enabling features

-- Preventing enabling certain features on user tenants is possible via recipes in a FeatureProfiles step.
+- Preventing enabling certain features on user tenants is possible via recipes in a `FeatureProfiles` step.
 Example configuration:

 ```json
 {